roeb/SvelteExpressSample/README.md

 # Svelte & Express Sample

-This is my personal exercise project to get to know Svelte and Express.js better.
+This is my personal exercise project to learn Svelte and Express.js.

 ## How to start the project